 Cacti are often recommended as a good beginners’ houseplant because they are said to be very hard to kill.
 However, while cacti are an easy-to-care-for plant, they do still frequently die.

-Here is a short guide to help you figure out whether you can save your prickly friend by identifying why your cactus is dying and taking steps to reverse the problem, or whether you will need to accept that they’re gone for good.
+Here is a short guide to help you figure out whether you can save your prickly friend by identifying why your cactus is dying and taking steps to reverse the problem or whether you must accept that they’re gone for good.

 How to tell if a cactus is dead